Funding

 For students with special educational needs who receive a social action scholarship, in addition to regular housing support, there are supplements for specific expenses regarding products and services.
 There are also attendance grants for students with disabilities equal to or greater than 60 %, which are not means tested and match the cost of attendance fees, to a maximum set by law.

-For the 2022/23 academic year, merit grants are set at EUR 3,525 per year.
+During the academic year 2023/24 the financial support granted to these students totalled the attendance fees paid, up to a maximum of EUR 2 750 per year.
+For this academic year, merit grants were set at EUR 3,800 per year.
 The number of merit scholarships that each institution can award is previously determined as one scholarship for every 500 students.
 To be eligible, students must have completed all the academic requirements of the previous year and achieved good results (more than 16 on a scale of 0-20).

-+Superior 2022/2023 Programme
++Superior Programme

 By providing mobility grants, the +Superior Programme aims to encourage and support higher education attendance in regions of the country with lower take-up and less demographic pressure by economically deprived students, who usually reside in other regions.